SSAGESLabs/PySAGES/docs/notebooks/Install_PySAGES_Environment.md

 <!-- #region id="fQkzEJWgzhCp" -->
 ##### ___
 Because the notebook environment has already a running python we need to let this one know about the new package location.
-We achieve this, by appending the `sys.path` with the location of our pacakge.
+We achieve this, by appending the `sys.path` with the location of our package.
 <!-- #endregion -->

 ```python id="he413SCN-qKb"